noctux/igor/README.md

 ## FUNDAMENTALS

-Igors approach to dotfile management mirrors the concept of traditional package management.
+Igor's approach to dotfile management mirrors the concept of traditional package management.
 Therefore, instead of delivering all dotfiles at once, files are grouped into [packages](#packages) which can be enabled for individual hosts selectively.